marcos-ld/marcos-challenge-solution/README.md

 As mentioned on the second exercise, receiving a file path is not good, so, I've change the Method to accept a FraudRequest instead.
 By passing the FraudRequest object as a parameter, you can either specify a file extension, or a file name.

-- File Extension (For multiple processing)
+- File Extension (Multiple processing)
-  By using the file extension, the method Check(FraudRequest request) is going to look for all files inside the provided Directory based on the file informed file extension pattern.
+  By using the file extension, the method Check(FraudRequest request) is going to look for all files within the provided Directory, based on provided search pattern. i.e. *.txt

-- File Name (For single processing)
+- File Name (Single processing)
-  By using the file name, the method Check(FraudRequest request) is going to look for a file with the provided name, inside the provided Directory
+  By using the file name, the method Check(FraudRequest request) is going to look for a file with the provided file name, within the provided Directory

 # Extra Unit Tests